 Why the TLS Handshake Still Works

-TLS should block expired certificates, right?, but in this case it does not.
+TLS should block expired certificates, right?
+But in this case, it does not.
 And there is a simple reason why.
 If Microsoft enforced strict certificate validity for client authentication, a device with a broken or expired management certificate would never be able to recover.
 The renewal flow would be impossible because the device would not even be allowed to start the session needed to request a new certificate.

 Instead, the TLS handshake accepts expired certificates as long as the private key still exists.
 That allows the device to authenticate just enough for Intune to identify which device is attempting the connection.
 Intune then sends its initial SyncML response header, which includes a server timestamp.